gesiscss/persistent_binderhub/local/minikube/README.md

-# Run Persistent BinderHub in minikube
+# Deploying Persistent BinderHub on minikube

+If you would like to contribute to Persistent BinderHub you can set up a local deployment of Persistent BinderHub using minikube.

 1. Follow the [documentation](https://kubernetes.io/docs/tasks/tools/install-minikube/) to install minikube and then start your local cluster with